 Spanish Immigration Documents

 If you’re a prospective immigrant, it’s advisable for you to have the support of an expert team of Spain immigration lawyers behind you if you intend to make Spain your new home.
 Whether you’re an EU citizen or non-EU citizen, our immigration lawyers in Marbella will use their extensive experience to make the process a smooth one.

 At Manzanares Lawyers, our team of immigration lawyers in Spain is here to assist you every step of the way.
-We can help you to understand the variety of visa options that will allow you to legally reside in this lovely country.
-These options include:
+We can help you to understand the variety of Spanish visa options that will allow you to legally reside in this lovely country.
+The types of Spanish visas available for immigrants include:

 ⦿ Work visas ⦿ Lucrative visas ⦿ Non-lucrative visas ⦿ Tourist visas ⦿ Golden visas ⦿ Family reunions ⦿ & Many more.